gli285/Team-Asteroid/Transmit_Code/README.md

 # Transmit Code Directory
 Used to test the XBee.
 Contains basic operations of the tramsit module.
 This only tests tramsmitting hard-coded packets on each board to an XBee connected to XCTU.
 Requires the XBees to be configured correctly and on the same network.
+Also enables testing with configured sensor functions.

 # Materials